roryparker/roryparker/README.md

 👋 Hi, I’m Rory

-Although my day entails being a Support Engineer, by night I'm developing Software Engineer skills and techniques to become well rounded and confident.
+Although my day entails being a Support Engineer, by night I'm developing Software Engineer and System Design skills and techniques to become well-rounded and confident.
 I am comfortable with Javascript, HTML, CSS, and COBOL!
 I have several projects in the works.
 Ask me about any of them!

 You can send an Email me or find me on Instagram!